Lego Club and Lego Sessions

 Here at St Mark's our two trained LEGO® therapists deliver high quality sessions for children with social communication difficulties and as a lunchtime club for all pupils in Key Stage 2 to enjoy.

-Much more than simply playing with LEGO bricks, LEGO therapy includes the presence of staff (therapist) who guides the children and encourages them to address and resolve their problems.
-Through LEGO therapy, children can learn to communicate with others, express their feelings, change their behaviour, develop problem-solving skills and develop a relationship with the world around them.
+Much more than simply playing with LEGO bricks, LEGO based therapy includes the presence of staff (therapist) who guides the children and encourages them to address and resolve their problems.
+Through LEGO based therapy, children can learn to communicate with others, express their feelings, change their behaviour, develop problem-solving skills and develop a relationship with the world around them.

-How does LEGO therapy work?
+How does LEGO based therapy work?

 LEGO play is a multi-sensory and versatile experience, which means it can be tailored to suit each child’s individual needs.
-However, most LEGO therapy programmes are very similar and follow the same steps:
+However, most LEGO based therapy programmes are very similar and follow the same steps:

 - Each child learns a clear set of rules and LEGO building skills.